-Security and Technology Equipment Purchasing Team's Functions and Qualifications
+FIGURE 2-5 Security and Technology Equipment Purchasing Team's Functions and Qualifications

-Position / Division / Certification Primary Functions of Division's Leaders Years in Position Years with School District Information Tech nology Chief Information Officer Directs Information Technology Services operations and establishes a comprehensive district-wide technology plan for the District.
-Develops strategic plans for the division with accompanying data driven, measurable, action plans.
-Coordinates and manages all major technology initiatives including the student information system, the data warehouse, school technology roll-out and Enterprise Resource Planning (ERP) utilizing SAP.
-Develops and maintains hardware and software standards and provides for the procurement of all major technology purchases for the entire District.
-6 22 Director, Technology Infrastructure Directs and coordinates with District departments to provide technical support for project management and infrastructure projects for all Technology programs.
+Position / Division / Certification Primary Functions of Division's Leaders Years in Position Years with School District Information Tech nology Chief Information Officer Chief Information • Directs Information Technology Services operations and 22 Director, Technology Infrastructure Directs and coordinates with District departments to provide technical support for project management and infrastructure projects for all Technology programs.
 Assists in the development of detailed Technology-related project schedules using standard tools to determine major project tasks, resource requirements, and project scope.
 Manages the deployment of 18,000 to 20,000 student computers each year.
 Works closely with Project Management Office teams to develop project schedules and track project deliverables.
 3 8 Supervisor - Network Operations Functions as Network Architect for entire District.
 Design, deploys, and manages the District's network.
 Ensures network security, firewalls, and content filtering are in place.
 Creates and writes request for proposals (RFPs) and manages the budget.
 Works with the design team for the Data Center.
 4 20 Supervisor - Information Technology Infrastructure Handles field inspections and specifications for the Information Technology Division.
 Manages IT-related contractors in the field.
 2 14 Supervisor - Information Technology Infrastructure Safety Systems Coordinates with Design and Construction Services to set standards for replacement equipment and installation requirements.
 Manages contractors for on ongoing jobs to assure proper equipment operation and installation.
 6 14

-Position / Division / Certification Information Tech Primary Functions of Division's Leaders Years in Position Years with School District Supervisor - IT-Infrastructure, Audio Visual Systems Oversees installation and repair of Audio/Visual electronics, systems, and peripherals.
+Position / Division / Certification Information Tech Primary Functions of Division's Leaders nology Years in Position Years with School District Supervisor - IT-Infrastructure, Audio Visual Systems Oversees installation and repair of Audio/Visual electronics, systems, and peripherals.
 Supervises all District Audio/Visual and Security Camera systems activities including but not limited to the setup, distribution, and maintenance of the District Network Security Camera System, CATV/CCTV systems, and Instructional Technology equipment.
 Plans, designs, collaborates, and executes Audio/Visual solutions for use in classrooms, conference rooms, and auditoriums.
 Manages various contractors/vendors with the installation, testing, and certification for the District.
 Assists technical personnel in performing the extensive repair of various Audio-Visual systems and devices.
 4 17